basilsam/M.Sc.-AI-DS/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions from subcommittee members.
+We welcome contributions from subcommittee members and students.

 ### To Contribute: